bkper/bkper-inventory-bot/README.md

    - `exc_code`: **Required** - Defines the exchange rate code that represents the currency in which the good is accounted for.
 Each good account to be tracked by the Inventory Bot must reside into a group with this property defined.

    **Transaction Properties**:
-   - `good`: **Required** - The name or identifier of the inventory item.
+- Good purchase transactions:
    - `quantity`: **Required** - The quantity of the inventory item in the transaction.
+   - `purchase_invoice`: **Required** - Reference to the purchase invoice number.
-   - `purchase_code`: **Required in purchase transactions** - A unique code for the good purchase transactions.
-Also required in the additional cost and credit note transactions to reference those transactions for the good purchase transaction.
-Its value must be equal to the `purchase_invoice` property value in good purchase transactions, and different in additional cost or credit note transactions.
+   - `purchase_code`: **Required** - The code that identifies the transaction.
+Also required (and must have the same value) in the additional cost and credit note transactions to reference those transactions for the good purchase transaction.
+Its value must be equal to the `purchase_invoice` property value in good purchase transactions.
-   - `purchase_invoice`: **Optional** - Reference to the purchase invoice number.
+   - `order`: **Optional** - The order of the operation if multiple operations happened on the same day.
+- Sale transactions:
+   - `good`: **Required** - The account name of the inventory item.
+   - `quantity`: **Required** - The quantity of the inventory item in the transaction.
    - `sale_invoice`: **Optional** - Reference to the sale invoice number.
+   - `order`: **Optional** - The order of the operation if multiple operations happened on the same day.
+- Additional cost transactions:
+   - `purchase_code`: **Required** - Since it adds costs to a specific good purchase transaction, it must have the same value as in the good purchase transaction to reference it.
+   - `purchase_invoice`: **Required** - Reference to the additional cost invoice number.
+   - `order`: **Optional** - The order of the operation if multiple operations happened on the same day.
+- Credit note transactions:
+   - `purchase_code`: **Required** - Since it deducts costs from a specific good purchase transaction, it must have the same value as in the good purchase transaction to reference it.
-   - `credit_note`: **Optional** - Indicates this transaction is a credit note and references to its invoice number.
+   - `credit_note`: **Required** - Indicates this transaction is a credit note and references to its invoice number.
+   - `quantity`: **Optional** - The quantity of the inventory item returned in the transaction.
    - `order`: **Optional** - The order of the operation if multiple operations happened on the same day.

 ## Cost of Sales Service